ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 ## Conclusion

 If you do a lot of kernel development, a workflow that uses QEMU may be for you.
-I personally find it much easier to make and deploy kernel changes when using a VM versus most target hardware that I've worked with.
-Plus, there's the added benefit that if I yeet the system, I can patch my changes and just fire up a fresh VM.
-Also, keep in mind that QEMU can do a lot more than what I've shown here.
-Definitely take a look at other QEMU tutorials and experiment a bit to see if this workflow makes sense for you.
+Using a VM makes it easier to make and deploy kernel changes when compared to most target hardware setups.
+Plus, there's the added benefit that if/when you yeet the system, you can patch your changes and just fire up a fresh VM.
+Also, keep in mind that QEMU can do a lot more than what's shown here.
+Definitely take a look at other QEMU tutorials and experiment a bit.

 [1]: https://en.wikipedia.org/wiki/QEMU
 [2]: https://en.wikipedia.org/wiki/QEMU#Operating_modes